 Your client will probably have some changes after the website is finished.
 They may want to change some images or texts, perhaps add another section or remove outdated content.
 To indicate pending changes you can set the status to Change Requested.
 This way you or your team can quickly see a possibly high priority change waiting for completion.
 After the change has been done the status can go back to Done, to indicate this project doesn't require any immediate attention until futher notice.

 Set this status when all is finished and all parties involved are happy for the moment.
-Usually the status only alternates between Change Requested and Done after the website has been created.
+Usually, the status only alternates between Change Requested and Done after the website has been created.

-Setting the status accordingly will give you a better overview over all your projects and enables a smooth workflow.
+Setting the status accordingly will give you a better overview of all your projects and enables a smooth workflow.
 It also enables your client to make changes that are relevant to the current stage of progress.
 This promotes the client to work along and to easily get by the Sitejet environment.